notofonts/devanagari/fontbakery/notofonts-NotoSansDevanagariUI-googlefonts-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+2010 HYPHEN: try adding one of: syloti-nagri, sora-sompeng, sundanese, kharoshthi, kaithi, kayah-li, yi, lisu, cham, coptic
+ * U+2010 HYPHEN: try adding one of: syloti-nagri, coptic, kharoshthi, kaithi, sundanese, yi, cham, sora-sompeng, kayah-li, lisu
  * U+20F0 COMBINING ASTERISK ABOVE: try adding grantha

 Or you can add the above codepoints to one of the subsets supported by the font: `devanagari`, `latin-ext` [code: unreachable-subsetting]